deckerego/minecraft-synology/README.md

 Allows you to host a Minecraft Java server with Synology's container management utilities.
-This project hosts a Docker image for the Java server & the Docker Compose configs for ease of management by Synology.
+This project hosts a Docker image for the Java server & the Docker Compose configs for ease of management by the [Synology Container Manager](https://www.synology.com/en-us/dsm/feature/docker).

 ## How to Install